luis261/aztraphile/README.md

     - another situation to leverage your test slot would be if there's another team that's pushing for new features in your Function, which they might need for a new service they're currently getting off the ground
       - you could offer to hook them up to the test slot for fast access to new features under the caveat that it might not be completely stable
     - thus, the less vital consumers can act as an additional layer of validation in terms of testing
-- filtering logs based on their message ```Fetch-FaInsights -InsightsSpecifier "logs" -Raw | Where-Object (Build-LogMessageSieve "executed")```
-- polling of logs (live, without duplicated events) and optional filtering based on a passed query (coming soon)
-- live metric plotting in a separate powershell window: via ```Show-LiveFaMetric```